sjpfenninger/modelling-energy-systems/appendix/parametric-uncertainty-appendix.md

     $\ast$ If the adversary finds a counter $\mathbf{z}_2$ such that $g(\mathbf{x}_1, \mathbf{z}_2) > 0$, we continue by finding a new optimal solution.
 Otherwise, if $g(\mathbf{x}_1, \mathbf{z}_2) \leq 0$, then $\mathbf{x}_1$ is a solution to the robust optimisation problem so the game stops.
 5. The game continues with the decision maker reacting to the adversary's counter to obtain a new solution, then the adversary finding a worst possible counter, and so on.
 We continue until the adversary cannot find a counter that violates the constraint.

-The following table summarizes the pros and cons of the reformulation approach and adversarial approach.
+The following table summarises the pros and cons of the reformulation approach and adversarial approach.
 The best approach depends on the situation {cite:p}`bertsimas2016reformulation`.
 | **Reformulation approach** {cite:p}`ben1998robust` | **Adversarial approach** {cite:p}`mutapcic2009cutting` |
 | --- | --- |
 | + Single problem to solve | -- Iteratively solve multiple problems |